-The Google Play Store is the default and the most trusted source for downloading apps for your Android smartphone.
+The Google Play Store is the legit and official spot for downloading apps on your Android smartphone.
 But what happens when you are unable to download apps?
-Quite a few Android users have been complaining about the ‘download pending’ error that they see while trying to download their favorite apps on the Play Store.
+Quite a few Android users often complain about the Google Play Store download pending error that they see while trying to download their favorite apps.

 That happens when you initiate a download on the Play Store, and under My apps and games, you see this error with an option to cancel the download.
 There can be many reasons behind this.
 Let’s take a look at all of them one by one below.

 1. Make Way

 The Play Store downloads and installs the latest version of apps on your device automatically.
 However, the app you are trying to download may be in a queue, and hence you see the download pending error.
 To counter that, open the Play Store, tap on the menu icon, and select My apps and games.

 To cancel downloading an app, tap on the ‘x’ button or tap the Stop button to cancel all downloads at once.
 You can then download the app you want first before resuming with the update.

 It may happen even in this day and age.
 Your Wi-Fi is not working as intended or is terribly slow due to some error.
 See if toggling the Wi-Fi button helps you download the app using your mobile data plan.

 On a horrible day, it may also happen that your mobile data plan is not working or is too slow to download apps.
 In that case, connect to a different Wi-Fi network or ask your friend to start his mobile hotspot.
 I would also suggest you toggle the data plan off and back on once to see if it fixes the error.

 Note that sometimes, toggling the Airplane mode off/on can also help restore balance to the universe.

 3. Disable VPN